yasiryagi/helpdesk/roles/storage-lead/README.md

     - Maybe not so useful for the Application stake?

 #### Human Readable Information and Questions
-The second part is filling out a JSON schema, where you can set what information is provided and asked for by potential applicants.
-As stated above, you should consider creating a draft first, to review your input before broadcasting on-chain.
+The second part is filling out a JSON schema, where you can set what information is provided to applicants and what details are collected as part of the application process.
+As mentioned above, you should consider creating a draft first, to review your input before broadcasting on-chain.
 Here are some pointers:
 - When prompted for a version, provide the value `1`.
 - When providing "type" for the `questions vector`, `text` means single line, whereas `text area` means a multi-line text area.